-- 141. Plaintiffs seek relief under the New Jersey Declaratory Judgment Act, N.J.S.A.
+141. Plaintiffs seek relief under the New Jersey Declaratory Judgment Act, N.J.S.A.
 2A:16-50 et seq.
-This act allows parties to sue for a judicial declaration in order to declare and settle the rights and obligations of the parties. - 142.
-As alleged in the preceding counts and the general allegations above, the Education Clause of the New Jersey Constitution requires that the State provide a "thorough and efficient" education; Article I, Paragraph I of the New Jersey Constitution grants individuals the right to the equal protection of the law; and Article I, Paragraph I of the New Jersey Constitution protects individuals from the unwarranted deprivation of certain fundamental rights, including the right to an effective education. - by the application of the LIFO statute in Newark and other similarly situated districts.
+This act allows parties to sue for a judicial declaration in order to declare and settle the rights and obligations of the parties.

+142. As alleged in the preceding counts and the general allegations above, the Education Clause of the New Jersey Constitution requires that the State provide a "thorough and efficient" education; Article I, Paragraph I of the New Jersey Constitution grants individuals the right to the equal protection of the law; and Article I, Paragraph I of the New Jersey Constitution protects individuals from the unwarranted deprivation of certain fundamental rights, including the right to an effective education.

+143. Each of these constitutional rights is being and will in the future again be violated by the application of the LIFO statute in Newark and other similarly situated districts.
 The quality-blind layoff statute requires school districts conducting reductions-in-force to disregard quality in laying off teachers, instead mandating that these districts implement reductions-inforce based upon seniority alone.
-This policy has required and will require Newark and other similarly situated districts to retain ineffective and less-effective teachers, to the profound detriment of the Plaintiffs and other schoolchildren in those districts. - 144.
-The quality-blind layoff statute deprives Plaintiffs and other similarly situated children in Newark and other similarly situated districts of their fundamental right to a thorough and efficient education, equal protection of the law, and the fundamental right to an education.
+This policy has required and will require Newark and other similarly situated districts to retain ineffective and less-effective teachers, to the profound detriment of the Plaintiffs and other schoolchildren in those districts.

+144. The quality-blind layoff statute deprives Plaintiffs and other similarly situated children in Newark and other similarly situated districts of their fundamental right to a thorough and efficient education, equal protection of the law, and the fundamental right to an education.
 Plaintiffs therefore seek a declaratory judgment that the application of the LIFO statute is unconstitutional.